firebasebyhacknerd/Teambuilderz-app/README.md

 On Windows you can fully automate container start-up with:

 1. **Enable Docker Desktop auto-start**
-   Settings → General → ✅ _Start Docker Desktop when you log in_.
+   Settings â†’ General â†’ âœ… _Start Docker Desktop when you log in_.
 2. **Register a scheduled task that runs `docker compose up -d` after you sign in**
    Open an elevated PowerShell prompt in the repo root and run:
    ```powershell